Shonacw/Conversation_Analysis_Project/README.md

 How the location of a node representing a segment of the transcript is assigned for plots modelling topic evolution:
 - Average of all the word-vectors of the keywords present in the given segment
-- The word-vector of only the most frequent keyword
+- The word-vector of only the most frequent keyword from the segment
-- Average of word-vectors corresponding to the three most frequently ocurring keywords in the given segment How the thickness of the line is assigned (todo):
+- Average of word-vectors corresponding to the three most frequently ocurring keywords in the given segment

+How the thickness of the line is assigned (todo):
 - Dialog acts?
 Representation of speaker uncertainty?